 The Company now continues as a BVI incorporated company with its registered office located at FH Chambers, P.O.
 Box 4649, Road Town, Tortola, BVI.
-Its Toronto agent is located at 47 Avenue Road, Suite 200, Toronto, Ontario, M5R 2G3, Canada.
+Its Toronto subsidiary, which also acts as its Canadian agent is located at 47 Avenue Road, Suite 200, Toronto, Ontario, M5R 2G3, Canada.

-The Company continues to be a reporting issuer with the Ontario Securities Commission and the US Securities and Exchange Commission and its shares trade on the Over the Counter Bulletin Board of NASDAQ under the trading symbol "PTGEF," effective August 23, 2013.
-Prior to this date, it was trading as Bontan Corporation Inc. under the trading symbol "BNTNF".
+The Company continues to be a reporting issuer with the Ontario Securities Commission and the US Securities and Exchange Commission and its common shares are listed and trade in US currency on the Canadian Securities Exchange under the symbol "PBT.U".
+The Company's common shares also trade on the OTC Markets in the US under the trading symbol, "PTGEF".